msalceda/msalceda.github.io/pages/assignments.md

 ####  <a name="emse6574-assignment4"></a>Assignment 4
 ##### Assignment Description
-Analyze m_data and w_data.
+Analyze `m_data` and `w_data`.
 What is it telling us?
 There were two groups: a contol group and a test group.
 The test group was told some additional information on the dataset.
 I was part of the control group - I did not receive any hints/information on the dataset.

 <a href="https://nbviewer.jupyter.org/github/msalceda/msalceda.github.io/blob/master/assets/emse6574_assignments/Week_4_Assignment_Michael_Salceda.ipynb">View notebook on nbviewer.</a>